 The nutrients we consume are directly linked to our immunity, so it’s no surprise that supplements play a role in the management of autoimmune conditions.
-Nutrition Expert Jessica Patel shares how specific nutrients may play a key role in the management of Hashimoto’s thyroiditis and other autoimmune conditions.
+Here are a few specific nutrients that play a key role in the management of Hashimoto’s thyroiditis and other autoimmune conditions.

 Hashimoto’s thyroiditis is the most common thyroid condition impacting individuals in the U.S. Because it is an autoimmune condition where the body’s immune system attacks its own thyroid, additional support through supplementation that helps mitigate inflammation offers a holistic approach to help manage it.